roces123/minecrops-app/README.md

 # 🌾 MineCrops App (Flutter)

-A simple Flutter app and a smart farming companion, designed to empower farmers, students, and small planters with clear, reliable, and easy-to-understand crop information.
+A simple Flutter app and a farming companion, designed to empower farmers, students, and small planters with clear, reliable, and easy-to-understand crop information.
 It helps users make informed decisions to save on inputs, increase yield, and farm smarter.

 ---